tomarovsky/BuscoClade/README.md

 Snakemake will print all the rules that will be executed.
 Remove `--dry-run` to initiate the actual run.

-### FAQ

 **How to run the workflow if I have completed BUSCOs?**

 First, move the genome assemblies to the ` genomes/` directory or create empty files with corresponding names.
 Then, create a `results/busco/` directory and move the BUSCO output directories into it.
 Note that BUSCO output must be formatted.
-Thus, for `Ailurus_fulgens.fasta` the output should look like this:
+Thus, for `Ailurus_fulgens.fasta` BUSCO output should look like this:

 ```
 results/